kc-workspace/dotfiles/README.md

 ## To do list

-- [ ] - Add dockerfile and publish to ghrc
 - [ ] - Add dependabot to upgrade dependencies
+- [ ] - Add ci to release and publish docker image
 - [ ] - Add more dotfiles to manage by chezmoi